MilesBHuff/Screeps/ReadMe.rst

   every single worker would need to be killed, rather than just the harvesters), but also allows for a more even distribution of labour, by using each worker wherever needed, instead of limiting each one to a specific task.
-  Likewise, where the military is concerned, I have chosen to only use ranged attacks;  so only a single role is needed.
-I also have a healer;  these only spawn when the room is under attack.
+  Likewise, where the military is concerned, I have merged fighters and healers, and focused on ranged attacks;  as such, each fighter is a fully self- contained unit.
 | Generally speaking, I leave construction site placement up to the player, as
   while some aspects of it are algorithmic, most take true intelligence to do right.
 Plus, it's fun manually laying out a fort.
 I have included functions